 Ranked-Choice Voting (also known as instant runoff voting) allows voters to rank a first, second, third, fourth, and fifth choice candidate for a single office.
 This makes it possible to elect local officials by majority vote without the need for a separate run-off election.

-Starting in November 2010, voters in Berkeley, Oakland and San Leandro will use Ranked-Choice Voting to elect most local officials.
+Voters in Albany, Berkeley, Oakland and San Leandro will use Ranked-Choice Voting to elect most local officials.
 Ranked-Choice Voting does not affect the election of County, State and federal officials or the approval or rejection of ballot measures.

 I vote for the same candidate five times?